 There are so many options for beautiful knit hats this time of year.
-One of the warmest fibres in our store is yak.
-Yak by Lang Yarns is a 50/50 blend of yak and wool that is sure to keep your ears toasty in this simple cable pattern for the final winter chill.
+If you wish to "up your game a bit" and try cables in a hat, this is a good choice.
+It uses 100 grams of any worsted weight yarn.
+It is sure to keep your ears toasty during the winter chill.

 4mm 16" circular needle